Fundamentals Of Listening

 make a friend - and possibly, an ally.

-The context a communication takes place in is a good indication of the response required.
+The context a communication takes place in is a great indication of the response required.
 A working knowledge of the different types of listening comes to our aid here.

 Being one of the most abused fundamentals of listening, it is reasonable to reckon the earlier one learns not to argue, the sooner one's relationships will improve.